recumbent/build-it-right-2019/PITCHME.md

 ---

-# Constraints
+## Constraints

 Note:

-Elm places constraints on us
+Elm places constraints on us:

 - It has a narrow focus, it exists to create web client applications and nothing else
-- The language and type system is deliberately limited - no higher kinded types for example
+- The language and type system are deliberately limited - no higher kinded types for example
-- You have a very limited capability to interact directly with javascript - there is no Foreign Function Interface
+- You have a very limited capability to interact directly with javascript - it can be done but there is no direct Foreign Function Interface
-- BUT
+- HOWEVER

 ---

-# *Liberating* Constraints
+## *Liberating* Constraints

 @ul